versumstudios/report-issues/README.md

 [here](https://github.com/versumstudios/report-issues/issues/new?assignees=&labels=&template=bug_report.md&title=).
 Follow the instructions on our bug report template.

 Issues with limited description will not help us reproduce or investigate it properly.
-Please leave screenshots of your browser dev tools so any javascript error can be picked up and the cause identified.
+Issues with just a title and template submissions will be close without resolution.
+Please take enough time to describe the issue you have.
+It helps if you leave screenshots of your browser dev tools so any javascript error can be picked up and the cause identified.
 Please leave a description of what exactly you were trying to do so we can reproduce the same steps and hit that same error.

 ## Feature Request